 - What one word would you use to describe your year?

 - How did the year surprise you?
-What went as expected?
+What things went as expected?

-- What are the biggest events that happened to you this year?
+- What are the biggest events or headlines from this year?

 - What significant life events or transitions did you go through this year?

 - If this year were a milestone on a project plan, what would the milestone be?